The Complete Start to Finish Content Marketing Strategy Guide (Template)

-What is Content Marketing Strategy
+Content Strategy vs. Content Marketing Strategy

 Creating a content marketing strategy is vital to the success of your overall content marketing.

-According to our own data, marketers who document their strategy are 538% more likely to report success.
+We’ve found that marketers who document their strategy are 538% more likely to report success.

-The fact of the matter is, content marketing can be a bear to handle.
+The fact of the matter is: content marketing can be a bear to handle.

 Content Management System

 WordPress is one of the most popular options out there, especially for creating company blogs.

-- ExpressionEngine.
-Great for managing content on small websites.
+- ExpressionEngine – Great for managing content on small websites.

-- Sitecore.
-A powerful feature-rich enterprise solution.
+- Sitecore – A powerful feature-rich enterprise solution.

 Content Marketing Editorial Calendar

 Calendars are essential for planning ahead, managing deadlines, and giving your team full visibility on all the content you’re publishing.

 Social Media Scheduling Tool

-CoSchedule’s Social Organizer makes it easy to create and schedule social media posts for each of the top networks (Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Google+).
-Plus, here are some other cool things you might not know about:
+CoSchedule’s Social Organizer makes it easy to create and schedule social media posts for each of the top networks (including Facebook, Twitter, LinkedIn, Instagram, and Pinterest).

 - With ReQueue, you can reshare your best posts automatically.

-Every time we create a piece of content, we use each of the features above to spread it to our audience (and beyond).
+Every time we create a piece of content, we use each of the features above to spread it to our audience and beyond.

-- Ahrefs.
-This platform is awesome for keyword research, link analysis, rank tracking, site auditing, and more.
+- Ahrefs – This platform is awesome for keyword research, link analysis, rank tracking, site auditing, and more.

-- Moz.
-This platform is similar to Ahrefs and offers powerful functionality.
+- Moz – This platform is similar to Ahrefs and offers powerful functionality.